 No requirements beyond University admission requirements.

 Change of Program Policy

 The program conducts a yearly portfolio review, at the end of the first year, through which qualified students are selected to advance in the program.
 The number of students selected is limited by accreditation standards, number of faculty, and physical facilities.
 To prepare for the portfolio review students are required to take five designated courses and then assemble the visual work from each of these classes into a folio.
 The program faculty review the work contained in the folios at the end of spring semester, and based on that review, determine which students will move on to the next phase of the major.
 Students denied admission through the portfolio review may remain in the B.A.
 Studio Art major, or may choose another major within the School.
 Students can also choose to reapply to the B.F.A. in Interior Architecture degree the following spring.

 It is imperative for students to speak with an Interior Architecture faculty member prior to, or at the time of transfer.
 A discussion regarding course selection must occur between the student and an Interior Architecture faculty member prior to registering for courses.
 Students who wish to transfer into the Interior Architecture major must submit a portfolio of work for review to the faculty.
 Students with previous design work will have their transcripts sent and reviewed for equivalencies in required coursework (see below).
 Admitted students must complete all major requirements.

 Opportunities Upon Graduation

-For more than 30 years, Ohio University’s interior design program has been preparing graduates for successful careers in residential and non-residential design, as well as in related areas such as lighting, visual display, sales and showroom management.
+For more than 30 years, Ohio University’s Interior Architecture program has been preparing graduates for successful careers in residential and commercial design, as well as in related areas such as lighting, visual display, sales and showroom management.